Pierre Hétu: Life

 Commenting on a performance of Shostakovitch's Symphony No. 10, a work which 'can only be sustained by a conductor possessing authority, panache, and an intuitive feel for the music,' Gilles Potvin wrote: 'Hétu literally propelled the MSO to a grandiose and spacious performance, with an inspirational sweep that did not let up for a single moment and called to mind a Kondrashin or a Mravinsky' (Montreal Le Devoir 30 January 1975).

 A guest conductor in Canada and abroad, during the opening concert of the 1976 Olympics he conducted the JM World Orchestra, which he also conducted at the Orford Arts Centre and in Quebec City.
 In 1977 he led the Nouvel orchestre philharmonique de Paris in works by Jacques Hétu, Matton, and Prévost (see Musicanada).
 Also in 1977 he was awarded the Canadian Music Council prize for his conducting of Strauss' Salome.
 He led the Brussels, Lausanne, and Strasbourg orchestras in Europe, and conducted many operas, mainly for the Théâtre lyrique de Nouvelle-France, the COC, the Opéra du Québec, the Calgary Opera, the Edmonton Opera, and the Vancouver Opera.

 From 1991 to 1994, he taught conducting at the University of Toronto where he also conducted the University of Toronto Symphony Orchestra.
 His final performances were in October 1998 conducting Samson et Dalila by Saint-Saëns in New Orleans.

 Hétu conducted Canada's leading orchestras and took part in CBC radio and TV recordings during the 1980s.
 He taught conducting and was a jury member in national and international competitions.
 From 1991–1994 he taught conducting at the University of Toronto where he also conducted the University of Toronto Symphony Orchestra.
 He cut back appearances in the mid-1990s due to ill health, making his last appearance as conductor of Saint-Saëns' Samson et Dalila with the New Orleans Opera in October 1998.

 Pierre Hétu died from cancer on December 3, 1998, in Montreal.
-Surviving him is his second wife, Michelle Rosich, and his two daughters from his first wife Carollyn Clark-Hétu: Gisèle Hétu and Lorraine (Hétu) Manifold.
+He was married first to Carollyn Clark-Hétu and later to Michelle Rosich.
+His two daughters from his first marriage, Gisèle Hétu and Lorraine (Hétu) Manifold, survived him, as did his second wife.